5 External Linking Tips to Boost Your SEO Ranking

 When you’re linking to other websites, be sure to use relevant keywords in your anchor text.
 This is the text that is hyperlinked and visible to users.

 For example, if you’re linking to an article about link building, your anchor text could be something like “link building tips” or “how to build links.”
 By using relevant keywords, you can help improve your website’s search engine ranking for those keywords.
-Google also uses anchor text to help determine the context of a webpage.
+Google also uses anchor texts to help determine the context of a webpage.

 3. Don’t Overdo It